-Colorado has become a model for states looking to get in on the high.
-In 2021, New York, Virginia, New Mexico, and Connecticut OK’d recreational weed as well.
+Given all of that, it’s no surprise that Colorado has become a model for states looking to get in on the high.
+In 2022, Missouri, Rhode Island, and Maryland OK’d recreational weed as well.
 Here are some of the reasons states are adding ‘420 friendly’ to their bios:

-Reap the kush benefits: A report found that 11 states earned over $3 billion in tax revenue last year from recreational weed sales.
+Reap the kush benefits: While 2022 brought a dip in cash from recreational weed sales, totals are still expected to hit $52 billion by 2026.
 Meaning, more money to fund things like public education and health insurance programs.
 But some states have seen revenue goals fall short and found making money off weed can be a complex issue.

-Create new jobs: In 2020, the legal weed industry reportedly added 77,000 new jobs in the US.
-And nationwide, it supports 321,000 full-time employees — more than the number of people who work as EMTs and paramedics.
+Create new jobs: In 2022, the legal weed industry reportedly added over 100,000 new jobs in the US.
+And nationwide, it supports 428,000 full-time employees — more than the number of people who work as EMTs and paramedics.
 During the pandemic, new employees reportedly flocked to the industry seeking refuge from traditional retail jobs.
-(Hi, Great Resignation.)

 Alcohol’s legal, why not weed?: Marijuana is typically used in a similar way to alcohol.
-Think: in social settings or to unwind after a long day.
+Like in social settings or to unwind after a long day.
 And advocates argue weed is safer than alcohol.
-The CDC says an estimated 95,000 people die from excessive alcohol use in the US every year.
+The CDC says over 140,000 people die from excessive alcohol use in the US every year.
 And while marijuana can lead to confusion or anxiety (just like alcohol) there’ve been no reported deaths from a weed overdose.

-Right a wrong: When New York legalized marijuana in 2021, it also automatically expunged past convictions for certain marijuana-related offenses.
-California has a fund for programs that help with addiction, job placement, and mental health.
+Right a wrong: When New York legalized marijuana in 2021, it also automatically expunged past convictions for certain marijuana-related offenses and prioritized weed licensing for people with prior weed convictions.
+Meanwhile, California has a fund for programs that help with addiction, job placement, and mental health.
 States looking to go green with rec marijuana are aiming to help communities who’ve suffered the most from the war on drugs.
 Which brings us to…

 Someone gets arrested for marijuana every 90 seconds.
 That’s based on 2020 data from the FBI.
 In previous years, the number of arrests has been every 58 seconds and even every 37 seconds.
 These stats paint a picture of the evolving war on drugs.
 In 1971, America officially began its campaign to make drug abuse “public enemy number one.”
 The war hasn’t stopped — particularly for people of color — despite growing legalization in the US.
 Here’s what’s happened in the decades since the crackdown started:

 Drops in marijuana arrests aren’t created equal: As more states have legalized recreational weed, there’s been a slight decrease in the number of marijuana-possession arrests.
 But that doesn’t mean it’s been felt across communities of color.
-One example: Chicago.
-Despite legalization in Illinois, Black Americans were reportedly arrested three times more than others for marijuana-related offenses in 2020 in the city.
+Despite legalization in Virginia, 60% of marijuana-related cases involved Black Americans.
+Even though they only make up 20% of the state’s population.
 Other states like Colorado have seen similar issues.

 When states have legalized weed, they've tried to promote social equity as part of their plans.
-Think: awarding licenses to sell or grow marijuana to people in communities hit by the war on drugs and clearing former marijuana-related offenses.
+That includes awarding licenses to sell or grow marijuana to people in communities hit by the war on drugs and clearing former marijuana-related offenses.
 But that's come with some setbacks:

-A booming white business.
-Black Americans are being left behind in the growing market.
+A booming business for white people: Black Americans are being left behind in the growing market.
 In 2017, one survey found that 81% of weed business owners were white.
-Another 2021 report found that 2% of the US’s estimated 30,000 cannabis companies are Black-owned.
-(Check some out here.)
+Another 2021 report found that less than 2% of the US’s estimated 30,000 cannabis companies are Black-owned.
 This is in part due to how states distribute licenses to sell weed — which can involve things like lotteries and extensive applications.
 Many states also limit the number of licenses available.